Medford Restraining Orders Attorney

-A restraining order impairs various facets of your life, including your personal life, reputation and even your ability to get a full-time job.
+A restraining order impairs various facets of your life, including your personal life, reputation, and even your ability to get a full-time job.
 When a restraining order is filed against you in Medford, it means you are prohibited from contacting the person who sought the restraining order.
-In addition, a restraining order may result in you facing additional criminal charges affiliated with the restraining order.
+In addition, a restraining order may result in you facing additional criminal charges associated with the restraining order.
 Restraining orders are often filed in Medford in relation to allegations of domestic violence and/or threats of violence.
 If you have been charged with domestic violence in Medford, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
-This is why you need to contact the Medford restraining order attorney Michele Finizio.
+This is why you need to contact Medford restraining orders attorney Michele Finizio.
 She is a top-notch lawyer who works tirelessly on behalf of all of her clients.
 Take action now and contact her office for a free, confidential consultation.

 Types of Domestic Violence and Similar Incidents That Often Underpin a Restraining Order

 Restraining orders are often filed after certain types of domestic violence and related incidents.
 These incidents, according to N.J.S.A.
 2C:25-17, include:

 - Illegal restraint N.J.S.A.
 2C:13-2a